 I’ll let you in on a secret…this vignette took me about an hour to get “just right” for this shoot.

 Putting together vignettes really is an art, and I needed the practice!
 I’m so happy to have witnessed a pro stylist in action during my Better Homes and Gardens shoot (by the way…it’s coming out very soon!
 Look for the January print issue which comes out in early December.
 You’ll see all 30 extra pounds of me, but life has its ups and downs, ya know?).

 Don’t forget!
 You can pick up your free “Blessings” printable, below offers a close up of it.
 I’d love to see it displayed in your home, so don’t forget to send me pictures!

-After you become a subscriber to my blog, you’ll have full access to my free printables library and will be issued a password.
+After you become a subscriber to my blog, you’ll have full access to my printables library and will be issued a password.
 If you already subscribe, just check your latest newsletter with a password.